+I have a simple Mushroom Moussaka recipe for you all.
 About a week ago, I mentioned to Carol G, one of my facebook fans, that I had a wonderful recipe to post, but in our talks back and forth on the fanpage I told her I had a problem and was unable to post.
 So what was the problem?
 My memory card for my camera got corrupted and I lost all 196 shots I took for the recipe.
 Yeah, I really photograph a lot when doing a recipe :0).
 But, thanks to my skills, I eventually was able to retrieve them.
 I really thought all was lost and had to do the recipe all over again.
-Anyhow, after that little episode, I finally got everything in order and have a simple Mushroom Moussaka recipe for you all.
+Anyhow, after that little episode, I finally got everything in order and here is the mushroom moussaka recipe.

 The Origins of Moussaka